 Most athletes who are thinking about competing in their first triathlon get intimidated with the thought of having to train for three separate sports.
 This fact alone deters more newbie triathletes from even starting.
 What they don’t realize is that getting started is easier than most people realize and way more rewarding.
 If you start out with these essential beginner triathlon tips, the rest will just fall into place.

 Sign up For Your Race

-The single greatest tool I can recommend to you to assure that you are training for success is to hire a coach, or at least get a training plan.
-If you think about it, this makes the most sense.
-People starting out at a new gym, with no idea how to train in lifting weights often hire a personal trainer.
-Well you are starting three new sports and the best way to set yourself up for success is to hire a knowledgeable triathlon coach to make sure you are doing things right.
-When choosing a coach it’s important to ask questions, make sure that the person knows your goals and it’s someone you feel will motivate and educate you and lead you to success.
+The single greatest tool I can recommend to you to assure that you are training for success is to hire a coach, or at least to get a training plan.
+Think about people starting out at a new gym who have no idea how to weight train — they often hire a personal trainer.
+When you begin training for a triathlon, you are starting three new sports and the best way to set yourself up for success is to hire a knowledgeable triathlon coach to make sure you are doing things right.
+When choosing a coach it’s important to ask questions, make sure that the person knows your goals, and, most importantly, they’re someone you feel will motivate and educate you and lead you to success.

 Join a Group

-In addition to coaching and plans, getting involved with a group can be another great way to learn from others.
+In addition to coaching and training plans, getting involved with a group can be another great way to learn from others.
 Each sport has groups you can join to accelerate your learning curve.

 Surround Yourself With Other Triathletes

 One of the greatest coaches I ever had once told me, “If you want to succeed at something, you need to surround yourself with successful people.”
 Triathlon is no different.
 Surrounding yourself with successful people in the sport will allow you to learn from them, will drive you towards better results, and will keep you motivated.
 Most triathletes are very happy to share things they have learned along the way.
 In fact, you would be hard-pressed to find a triathlete that doesn’t want to tell you all about their racing experiences.
 So soak it all up, take the things you think you can use from their stories, and then go out and make your own stories to share with others.